 In recent years, musical tastes appear to have shifted, with more contemporary titles moving up the list.

 Disney Theatrical plays a substantial role.
 "Live theater is adapting animated films," says Corathers, pointing to Beauty and the Beast.
 "They are instantly family-friendly.
 They are familiar stories with great songs and lovely music."

-In 2009, Dramatics noted that Memorial High School in Houston, Texas was on trend as it performed Disney's Beauty and the Beast — the top-ranked musical of the current decade.
+In 2009, Dramatics noted that Memorial High School in Houston was on trend as it performed Disney's Beauty and the Beast — the top-ranked musical of the current decade.

 But don't retire the standards just yet.
-During the 1963-1964 school year, the magazine highlighted a performance by Preston High School in Preston, Idaho of Bye Bye Birdie — the fourth most popular musical of the 1960s.
-It then cracked the top five in the 70s, 80s, 90s and 2000s.
+During the 1963-64 school year, the magazine highlighted a performance by Preston High School in Preston, Idaho, of Bye Bye Birdie — the fourth most popular musical of the 1960s.
+It then cracked the top five in the '70s, '80s, '90s and 2000s.

 One last tidbit.
 The popularity of many productions (especially musicals) seems to depend almost entirely on licensing.
-High schools can't produce a show until it's run its course on Broadway and in regional theaters.
+High schools can't produce a show until it has run its course on Broadway and in regional theaters.

 In 1975, the amateur performance rights for Godspell became available, and it's rumored that the licensing agency's telephone switchboards were jammed for days after.
 That year, Godspell was the top high school musical.

-The Dramatics data set for high school productions is more of an index than a comprehensive ranking.
-Our own Bob Mondello (movie critic, yes, but also a theater aficionado) reminds us that "the Educational Theater Association is only polling its member-schools in the lists it prints in Dramatics.
+For many of these years, the Dramatics data set for high school productions served as more of an index than a comprehensive ranking.
+Our own Bob Mondello (movie critic, yes, but also a theater aficionado) reminds us that "the Educational Theater Association is only polling its member schools in the lists it prints in Dramatics.
 The organization had 500 members in 1938; it has close to 5,000 today."

 Corathers estimates about 12,000 high schools in the U.S. have drama programs.